leon4rd/test/README.md

-## I invented a new word!
-Plagiarism!
+## What's a ninja's favorite type of shoes?
+Sneakers!